SAP-samples/teched2022-AD163/TypeScript/exercises/ex10_A/README.md

 ## Exercise 3 - Add a frontend to the project

 Since the service is ready to be consumed, import the *Sensor Manager* application created earlier into the project.
-In the *File* menu in the upper left corner in BAS, you can reselect the sensor manager fiori project created earlier - once the fiori project has been selected, select *Download* in the *File* menu in BAS.
-Switch back in the *File* menu by opening the just created CAP project.
 In the *app* folder, rightclick and select *import*.
-The downloaded archive can be added to the project, the webapp folder should be placed in the *app* folder of the CAP project:
+The downloaded UI5 app archive can be added to the project, the *sensormanager* folder should be placed in the *app* folder of the CAP project:
 <br><br>![](images/11d_08.png)<br><br>
 Restart the run configuration again.
 There is now an application available in the project.